Greenhill Fall Classic

 - If any of this is not clear enough for you, feel free to ask before rounds and I'll tell you how my speaks have been distributed at that specific tournament.

-- here are my average speaks for the 2016-17 season, do with this what you will
+- here are my average speaks for past seasons, do with this what you will

 - grapevine: 28